August 30, 2020

 Safety aside, however, some oyster aficionados stay away from oysters from May to August because of the taste–they claim that cold month oysters are tastier and plumper.
 Be that as it may, don’t let the time of year deter you if you are jonesing for oysters.

-I used to do this for years, also with mussels.
+It’s widely believed that when you are steaming clams or mussels, any that do not open must be discarded.
 Turns out it is usually a waste of perfectly good shellfish.
-An unopened clam may be bad, but in my experience they are usually fine.
+An unopened clam may be bad, or the shell full of mud, but in my experience they are usually fine.
 What I do is set the unopened ones aside and deal with them separately.
 In almost all cases they are very easy to open with a blunt knife and the little feller inside is just fine.
 When you do find a bad one, out it goes.
 If you find more than a very occasional bad one, you might want to buy your clams elsewhere.